DiFronzo/blog.vfiles.no/content/posts/machine-learning-with-wikidata.md

 tags:
   - ML
   - Wikidata
+  - linear regression
+  - Wikidata Query
+  - Python
-  - linear_regression
+  - world population
   - blog
 ---

 This tutorial will be dedicated to understanding how to use the linear regression algorithm with Wikidata to make predictions.
-For a very detailed explanation of how this algorithm works please read the [Wikipedia](https://en.wikipedia.org/wiki/Wikipedia) article:
+For a detailed explanation of how this algorithm works please read the [Wikipedia](https://en.wikipedia.org/wiki/Wikipedia) article:
 [linear regression](https://en.wikipedia.org/wiki/Linear_regression).
 In this